caelum/vraptor4/README.md

 ![Build status](https://secure.travis-ci.org/caelum/vraptor4.png)

-A web MVC action-based framework, on top of CDI, for fast and maintainable Java development.
+A web MVC action-based framework, on top of CDI, for fast and maintainable Java development. aaa

 ##Downloading directly or using it through Maven